AlexLysikov/Web-tech-conspect/README.md

 # Web-tech-conspect
-this project for the best understanding and remember basic web-tech
+This project for the best understanding and remember basic web-tech knowledges